 Encryption on the Wire

 Data on the wire needs to be protected from eavesdropping.
-Therefore, Couchbase Server uses SSL/TLS to encrypt data passed in each of the following ways: between clients and servers; between server-nodes within a cluster; and between data centers.
+Therefore, Couchbase Server uses SSL/TLS to encrypt data passed between clients and servers, and between data centers.

 Full Administrators can configure administrative access so that client-communications with Couchbase Server are encrypted, by means of SSL/TLS.
 This protocol is fully supported by the Couchbase client-libraries for both the Couchbase Web Console and the REST API.

 When securely initialized, Couchbase Server generates a self-signed certificate for the initial node, which is then propagated throughout all the nodes in the cluster.
 In terms of security-strength, this certificate is presumed to be adequate for your pre-production activities: optionally, however, you can switch to an X.509 certificate, before you deploy your application into production.
 See Configuring X.509.

 To verify which certificate your cluster is currently using, access the Couchbase Web Console, and left-click on the Security tab, in the navigation-bar at the left-hand side:

 This brings up the Security screen.
 When it appears, left-click on the Root Certificate tab, which is located on the horizontal control-bar, near the top (note that you must be in the role of Full Administrator, to see and access the Root Certificate):